 Visiting Scotland from Overseas

-From 15 February, travellers into Scotland from outside the Common Travel Area will need to self-isolate in designated quarantine hotels for ten days at a cost of £1,750 per individual traveller.
+If you're coming from outside the Common Travel Area, you will need to self-isolate in a designated quarantine hotel for 10 days at a cost of £1,750 per person.
 During this self-isolation you will be tested for COVID-19 on days two and eight.
-Exemptions for some essential travel may apply.
-Please check the guidelines from the Scottish Government for more info.

 Find out more on health checks when entering Scotland.